 New Balance® Shoes for Diabetics

-Diabetes also affects your immune system, which means healing may be slow, especially in your feet.
+Diabetes also affects your immune system, which can slow healing, especially in your feet.

-With this said, new Balance shoes for Diabetes do offer many solutions.
+That said, New Balance shoes for Diabetes do offer many solutions.

-Firstly, New Balance has a Diabetic A0055 Medicare-rated shoe range, especially for diseases.
-Secondly, many of tr shoe ranges from New Balance offer a comfortable fit, with smooth interiors, good underfoot cushioning, and a more protective thick outsole that is ideal for feet affected by diabetes.
+Firstly, New Balance has a Medicare-rated Diabetic A0055 shoe range, especially for diabetic-related diseases.
+Secondly, many of our New Balance shoe ranges offer a comfortable fit, with smooth interiors, good underfoot cushioning, and a more protective, thick outsole that is ideal for feet affected by diabetes.

 Diabetes and Your Feet

-Diabetes is a condition where your blood glucose or blood sugar levels are too high.
-You get Glucose and sugars from the foods that you eat, and the cells need glucose for energy.
-However, there is a hormone called insulin that gels the glucose to enter your blood cells, and when your body does not make the insulin, or enough thereof with Diabetes Type 1, it builds up in your blood, causing high blood sugar levels.
+Diabetes is a condition in which your blood glucose (blood sugar) levels are too high.
+You get Glucose and other sugars from the foods you eat, and cells need glucose for energy.
+However, there is a hormone called insulin that allows glucose to enter your blood cells, and when your body does not make enough insulin, or any at all, with Type 1 Diabetes, it builds up in your blood, causing high blood sugar levels.

 With Diabetes Type 2, your body does not make insulin very well, which in turn, the glucose does not get into your cells as fast as it should, or not enough of it.

-Thus, taking together Neuropathy that causes numb feet, a foot injury, even blisters from friction, or an ill-fit, with a compromised immune system, you can sit with some serious injuries and infected ulcers in your feet.
+Thus, taking together Neuropathy that causes numb feet, a foot injury, even blisters from friction or an ill fit, and a compromised immune system, you can end up with serious injuries and infected ulcers in your feet.

 Diabetes may also lead to instability when walking and swelling of the feet.